Biography of Thomas Hardy

 Village school at Bockhampton, under the patronage of Julia Augusta Martin, Lady of the Manor and one of the founders of the new school.
 Nonconformist School at Dorchester, Dorset, where he is taught by Isaac Last.

-1849: Visits London for the first time with his mother en route to visit an aunt in Hertfordshire.
+1849: Hardy visits London for the first time with his mother en route to visit an aunt in Hertfordshire.

-1853: Thomas Hardy move’s with Isaac Last to his newly created independent academy in Dorchester.
+1853: He moves with Isaac Last to his newly created independent academy in Dorchester.

-1856: Apprenticed to the Architect John Hicks in Dorchester.
-Continues his studies at home and begins to learn Greek.
+1856: He is apprenticed to the Architect John Hicks in Dorchester.
+He continues his studies at home and begins to learn Greek.
 His first published work is accepted by the Dorset County Chronicle newspaper.

 1857: Death of Mary his grandmother who has lived with the family since his birth.

 1860: He finishes his apprenticeship at Hick’s office and is kept on as a paid employee.